CloudEngineHub/robomme_policy_learning/challenge_interface/docs/submission_guidance_docker.md

   yinpeidai/perceptual-framesamp-modul:latest
 ```

-Then, inside the container, start the policy server using the participant-provided command, for example:
+Then, inside the container, start the policy server based on your provided command, for example:

 ```bash
 uv run python -m  challenge_interface.scripts.deploy --port 8001 --checkpoint-dir runs/ckpts/perceptual-framesamp-modul/79999
 ```

-4) **Run evaluation** (phase 1), using the script from the RoboMME benchmark repo:
+4) **Run evaluation** (phase 1), using the eval script from the RoboMME benchmark repo:

 ```bash
 cd robomme_benchmark